-While Jordan has significant experience at all stages of large, multipatent competitor cases, Jordan’s specialty is distilling the complex issues in such cases into concise, persuasive briefs and digestible jury arguments.
-Jordan also has significant experience in the courtroom: he has successfully argued dispositive motions and claim construction issues, and cross-examined a witness in a three-week patent trial.
-Jordan has conducted and defended depositions at every level (including fact and expert depositions, depositions of C-level executives at Fortune 100 companies, and personal and corporate depositions), and on a broad range of issues (including infringement, equitable, and damages issues).
+Apart from jury trials, Jordan is a highly experienced litigator who has successfully argued dispositive motions and claim construction issues, and has conducted and defended depositions at every level (including fact and expert depositions), and on a broad range of issues (including infringement, equitable, willfulness, and damages issues).
 Jordan also has worked on several appeals in patent cases—winning both reversals and affirmances for his clients.

 Before becoming an attorney, Jordan served as an Americorps VISTA volunteer with Pro Bono Net and Montana Legal Services.
 There, he partnered with law firms, national nonprofits and software developers in adapting new technology to provide legal information to traditionally underserved populations.